 All trademarks say something about the items displaying them.
 But collective and certification marks stand alone because their owners don’t use them to indicate the source of distinct products.
 Instead, they herald the virtues of the goods and services bearing them—where they come from, to whom they belong, or what they say about the organization that created them.

-Perry Gattegno is an attorney and the co-founder of Derby Fantasy Wins League.
-He focuses on trademark prosecution and intellectual property strategy, and he collaborates with clients on projects in branding, naming, and identity.
+Perry Gattegno leads the Trademarks and Branding practice at Litwin Law in Chicago and is the co-founder of Derby Fantasy Wins League.
+He focuses on clearance of trademarks for branding and naming agencies, trademark prosecution for entrepreneurs and businesses, and intellectual property strategy and counseling for all.
 A recovering journalist, he retains a soft spot for a good story.
 He likes short sentences and hates legalese.

 - i REALTORS: U.S. Reg.
 No. 0515200, for “brokerage of real estate,” etc. Owned by the National Association of Realtors as designated as a “collective service mark”.
 Compare U.S. Reg.
 No. 1009745, R + design (shown below), for “indicating membership in applicant.”
 Also owned by the National Association of Realtors, this logo merely indicates that its bearer is an NAR member – a Realtor may wear it as a pin while showing homes, or display it on her individual business card that she hands out to prospective clients.
 On the other hand, the NAR can use the REALTORS name to promote the services of individuals who are members of the organization.